sophiaelizecruz/sophiaelizecruz.github.io/essays/ask-and-you-shall-receive.md

 very big but if someone has a better idea it would be awesome.

 ```

 There are many things that would prompt others to avoid helping this user.
+In fact, the first few replies to this post are
+asking the user to specify the problem that they are having with their code, and for the user read the help pages regarding
+how to ask a "good" question.

-This user provides way too much code, and should have condensed the problem area so that it would be easier for other users to understand the problem that he/she is having.
-What they could have done is that they could have traced the code to figure out a possible problem area, and at the very least, should have provided test code to help the "hackers" understand where their code is going wrong.
-It would also help if the user had stated what measures they took to solve the problem.
+This user provides _way_ too much code, and the user should have condensed the problem area so that it would be easier
+for other users to understand the problem that he/she is having.
+They state that they "always get garbage" but don't elaborate
+on it.
+What do they mean by "garbage"?
+However, they elaborate on this later on, but when they do, it's lost in the sea of the

-The structure and flow of their post is also very messy, lacking proper grammar and punctuation.
-They state that they "always get garbage" but don't elaborate on it, and when they do, it's lost in the sea of the next paragraph.
+next paragraph.
+Furthermore, the structure and flow of their post is also very messy, as it lacks the proper grammar and
+punctuation.
+What the user could have done is that they could have traced the code to figure out a possible problem area, and
+at the very least, should have provided test code to help the "hackers" understand where their code is going wrong.
+It would
+also help if the user had stated what measures they took to solve the problem.
+Overall, this entry makes the original poster seem lazy, and could impact the chances of them getting help from "hackers" in the future.

 After reading this, have a boilerplate as to how I can construct smarter questions
 Always panic trying to think of one, so have to step back and think